 Conclusion

-Teaching Japanese third age learners requires patience, cultural sensitivity, and research-informed practices.
-When I adapt my methods to honor their needs while challenging ageist assumptions, I unlock incredible potential.
-These students often become some of my most dedicated and appreciative learners.
+Teaching Japanese third age learners takes patience, cultural sensitivity, and methods grounded in research.
+When I adapt my approach to fit their needs and push back on ageist assumptions, the progress is real.
+These students often turn out to be some of my most dedicated and appreciative learners.